simonc312/today-i-learned/Apache Spark/Spark Streaming.md

 When running a 24/7 streaming application the resiliency of automatic retries on failure is crucical.
 It also becomes necessary to operate on a multi-tenant model where resources must be shared between streaming applications.

+### Chapter 5.
+Distributed Processing Model

+Cluster Managers are responsible for assigning tasks among pool of available healthy workers and securely isolating the user applications if several share infrastructure in a multi-tenant arrangement.

+Kubernetes is the newest cluster manager available to interact with Spark jobs.

+Apache Spark includes its own local and standalone cluster manager, but it is not recommended for using in production.
+It is more useful for Spark developers to work in a barebones environment without bells and whistles.
+It does not even distribute/provision .jar files to new worker nodes.

+Depending on the cluster manager used to orchestrate Spark jobs, the executors can be fulfilled by individual processes, containers, and virtual machines.

+Spark's microbatch approach comes from Bulk Synchronous Parallelism (BSP).
+There is a split distribution of asynchronous work in parallel defined as a stage by the driver.
+There is a defined fixed regular time interval where a global check is made like a heartbeat to poll if the stage is completed by all workers.

+In contrast, *record one-at-a-time* processing paradigm has lower latency because it reacts without the need to complete some global checkpointing.

+Similar to the comparision with rent vs buy problems, microbatching offers more details on how to proceed in fault tolerance because of checkpointed stages.
+It can scale up and down resources between stages.

+Spark Streaming's default internal execution model uses a dynamic batch interval that attempts to process new batch as soon as previous one has been processed.

+Processing Model:
+1. Update data read from source - fetching start and end offsets of current batch
+2. logical planning and query planning
+3. launch and schedule computation to update continuous query to refresh